IMPORTANT SAFETY INFORMATION AND INDICATIONS

 When prescribing solely for the prevention of postmenopausal osteoporosis, therapy should only be considered for women at significant risk of osteoporosis and non-estrogen medications should be carefully considered.

-Please see Full Prescribing Information including BOXED WARNING.
+Please see Full Prescribing Information, including BOXED WARNING and Patient Information.

-By participating in the PREMARIN® (conjugated estrogens tablets, USP) Pay As Little As $15 Co-pay Card program, you agree to the Terms and Conditions, you acknowledge that you currently meet the eligibility criteria and will comply with the Terms and Conditions described below:
+By using this PREMARIN® (conjugated estrogens tablets, USP) Co-pay Card, you acknowledge that you currently meet the eligibility criteria and will comply with the terms and conditions described below:

-- You must deduct the savings received under this program from any reimbursement request submitted to your insurance plan, either directly by you or on your behalf.
+- You must deduct the value of this co-pay card from any reimbursement request submitted to your private insurance plan, either directly by you or on your behalf.

 - If your out-of-pocket cost is $70 or less, you will pay $15 and save up to $55.

-- If your out-of-pocket cost is more than $70, you will save $55 with this coupon and you must cover the remaining expenses.
+- If your out-of-pocket cost is more than $70, you will save up to $55 with this co-pay card and you must cover the remaining expenses.

 - Maximum savings of $660 per calendar year.
 After you have reached the limit of $660, you will pay monthly out-of-pocket costs.

-- The Card cannot be combined with any other rebate/coupon, free trial, or similar offer for the specified prescription.
+- Co-pay card cannot be combined with any other savings, free trial or similar offer for the specified prescription.

-- The Card will be accepted only at participating pharmacies.
+- Co-pay card will be accepted only at participating pharmacies.

-- This offer is good only in the U.S. and Puerto Rico.
+- Offer good only in the U.S. and Puerto Rico.

-- The Card is limited to one per person during this offering period and is not transferable.
+- Co-pay card is limited to 1 per person during this offering period and is not transferable.

-- Pfizer reserves the right to rescind, revoke, or amend this offer without notice at any time.
+- Pfizer reserves the right to rescind, revoke or amend this offer without notice.

-For reimbursement when using a nonparticipating pharmacy/mail order: Pay for PREMARIN prescription and mail copy of original pharmacy receipt (cash register receipt NOT valid) with product name, date, and amount circled to: PREMARIN $15 Co-pay Card, 2250 Perimeter Park Drive, Suite 300, Morrisville, NC 27560.
-Be sure to include a copy of the front of your $15 Co-pay Card, your name, and mailing address.
+Pay for PREMARIN prescription and mail copy of original pharmacy receipt (cash register receipt NOT valid) with product name, date, and amount circled to: PREMARIN Co-pay Card, P.O.
+Box 4939, Warren, NJ 07059-6600.
+Be sure to include a copy of the front of your co-pay card, your name, and mailing address.

 Utian et al: HOPE trial.
 Data from the Women’s Health, Osteoporosis, Progestin, Estrogen (HOPE) study: a 2-year trial of 2673 healthy, postmenopausal women (average age 53.3 years) with a uterus.
 This study reflects the results from the first year of the trial in the efficacy-evaluable population (n=241), which examined the effects of 3 dosage combinations of conjugated equine estrogen (CEE) therapy (including 2 lower dosages) with and without medroxyprogesterone (MPA) on vulvovaginal atrophy (VVA) and vasomotor symptoms.
 Within each treatment group, the number of patients included in the analyses ranged from 25 to 34 during weeks 1 through 12.2